AN INTREPID REPORTER EXPLORING AMERICA

 Regional beat reporting serving public radio audiences in Alaska and West Virginia

 I am a traveling producer for 1A, a national radio program distributed by NPR.
 My field reporting supplements live, hour-long radio programs I produce for the project "Remaking America."

-June Leffler is currently the Appalachia Health News correspondent for West Virginia Public Broadcasting.
-She covers all things health in West Virginia, a state that consistently falls to the bottom on most health indices.
-She has covered issues such as black lung, HIV, addiction and other preventable diseases.
+Before that, I was the Appalachia Health News correspondent for West Virginia Public Broadcasting.
+I covered all things health in West Virginia, a state that consistently falls to the bottom on most health indices.
+I covered issues such as black lung, HIV, addiction and other preventable diseases.

-June spent three years as a public radio reporter in rural Alaska.
-She ran a one-woman newsroom at KSTK in Wrangell, Alaska, while also contributing to Alaska Public Media and stations throughout Southeast Alaska.
-She has won excellence in journalism awards from the Alaska Broadcasting Association and the Alaska Press Club.
+I spent three years reporting for a small public radio station in rural Alaska.
+I ran a one-woman newsroom at KSTK in Wrangell, Alaska, while also contributing to Alaska Public Media and stations throughout Southeast Alaska.
+I've won excellence in journalism awards from the Alaska Broadcasting Association and the Alaska Press Club.

-Before moving to Alaska, June interned at the Kentucky Center for Investigative Reporting.
+Before moving to Alaska, I interned at the Kentucky Center for Investigative Reporting.

-June grew up making DIY zines after finding a stash of her mom's publications in the basement.
-She's spent her whole adolescence and early adult life making zines.
-The Kentucky Foundation for Women awarded her two grants to produce the Louisville based youth arts zine, Goodwilll Zine, which ran from 2009 to 2012.
+I grew up making DIY zines after finding a stash of my mom's publications in the basement.
+I spent my adolescence and early adult life making zines.
+The Kentucky Foundation for Women awarded me two grants to produce the Louisville based youth arts zine, Goodwilll Zine, which ran from 2009 to 2012.

-June is from Louisville, Kentucky.
-She graduated from the University of Louisville and then received a Masters in Journalism from Northwestern University's Medill School of Journalism.
+I am from Louisville, Kentucky.
+I graduated from the University of Louisville and then received a Masters in Journalism from Northwestern University's Medill School of Journalism.